linkerd/website/linkerd.io/content/2/features/service-topology.md

 version 2.9, Linkerd supports this feature by routing traffic based on the `topologyKeys` configuration in a Service resource definition.

+The Service Topology feature in Kubernetes is enabled by the [EndpointSlices](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/) which is also supported in Linkerd 2.9 and higher.

+{{< note >}} Service Topolgy is a feature gate that is _disabled_, by default, starting in Kubernetes 1.17.
+Be sure to check the [Feature Gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) docs to find the latest information about this feature in order to use it in your cluster.

 Currently the `topologyKeys` configuration supports three node labels that can be specified separately or together to create a set of rules for routing
 traffic: